 Let me enjoy the days I have remaining with her in my life.

 Sometimes it’s good to express deep-seated emotions in a hand-written letter.
 A letter like this does not have to be delivered, especially if it holds difficult angst.
-As well, if your mother is no longer here on earth, it’s a good way of expressing thoughts, ideas, love, regret and grief.
+As well, if your mother or a child have passed on, it’s a good way of expressing thoughts, ideas, love, regret and grief.

 4. Remind her of her powerful effect on your life

 Eating food together is the traditional way to celebrate.
-But why not be creative and make it extra-special this year?
+But why not be creative and make it extra-special?
 From special dress-codes (formal; black and white; silly hats), to take-away at the beach, to good ol’ home made fare.
-Whatever you do, treat your mother to an experience to remember!
+Whatever you do, treat yourselves to an experience to remember!

 With or without your mother, watching a movie can be a soul-building experience.
-If you live miles apart, you could even arrange to watch it at the same time, with a phone or internet connection open so you can experience it together.
+In this current isolated world, you could even arrange to watch it at the same time, with a phone or internet connection open so you can experience it together.

-Then again, what about a mother-daughter girls-night-in this weekend?
+Then again, what about a mother-daughter girls-night-in for your family stuck in isolation?
 Or mother-son?
-Or, why not ask the whole jolly family!
+Or, why not ask the whole family!

 THE BLIND SIDE with Sandra Bullock as Leigh Anne, “You threaten me, you threaten my son.”